 Employers who do not acquire workers compensation from third parties need approval for self-insurance.
 Employees who suspect their employers do not carry workers’ compensation or whose employer advises them to purchase or pay for their own insurance policy should consider consulting a Baton Rouge workers’ compensation lawyer.
 They may also report their employer to the Fraud & Compliance Division of the Office of Workers Compensation Administration.

 Contact a Workers’ Compensation Attorney Before Your Deadline

 First of all, employees have the obligation to report any work-related injuries to their employer.
-If their injuries are so severe that they prevent that, a work colleague, supervisor, relative, or workers compensation attorney can do it for them.
+If their injuries are so severe that they prevent that, a work colleague, supervisor, relative, or workers comp lawyer can do it for them.

 The deadline for employee reports is usually for 30 days.
 Those who fail to report their injury within 30 days will most likely lose their right to compensation.
 Employers have to report the injury to their insurer within ten days of receiving notification about it.
 For the report, they should use Form LWC-WC IA-1, namely the First Report of Injury or Illness.

 In turn, the insurer should report the injury to the Office of Workers Compensation Administration.
 Employers and insurers who fail to report workplace injuries will be penalized for it.
 When the employer or their insurer refuses to report the injury, the employee or their workers’ comp attorney can do it

 If the injury disables the employee for a period of no more than two weeks, the employee should receive compensation after the first week.
 If their disability lasts more than two weeks, the compensation should cover the first week as well, and the employee should receive it after the first two weeks have passed.

 Since there is no exhaustive list of injuries and affections that qualify for workers compensation in Baton Rouge, the best way to find out whether a particular injury or affection qualifies is to consult a local workman’s comp attorney.